VincentWei/minigui-docs/MiniGUI-Overview.md

 ## A LITTLE FAQ

 Q: Which operating systems does MiniGUI support?
-A: MiniGUI can run on Linux/uClinux, uC/OS-II, eCos, ThreadX, pSOS, VxWorks, ThreadX, OSE, and even Win32.
+A: MiniGUI can run on Linux/uClinux, uC/OS-II, eCos, ThreadX, RTEMS, RT-Thread, FreeRTOS, pSOS, VxWorks, ThreadX, OSE, and even Win32.
    Any other real-time OSes can be supported theoretically.

 Q: Which architecture does MiniGUI support?
 A: x86 32/64-bit, ARM 32/64-bit (e.g., ARMv7 and ARM Cortex-A7),